kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 | CRD is in multiple clusters, but schema differs        | If policy author is aware of the schema variations, can they write policies that work for all the variations? |
 | Validation of an aggregated API server type            | Main API server does not have type definitions |

-Due to these complications, we have decided to evalute CEL expressions dynamically.
+Due to these complications, we have decided to evaluate CEL expressions dynamically.
 Informational type checking will be provided (except for aggregated API server types), but will be surfaced only as warnings.
 See "Alternatives Considered" section for details of all the alternatives we reviewed when